Homepage / Cancer Info: Cancer AWARENESS

 Melanoma & Skin Cancer

-Sometimes they develop from a mole with concerning changes including an increase in size, irregular edges, change in color, itchiness, or skin breakdown.
+About 25% of melanomas develop from moles.
+Changes in a mole that can indicate melanoma include increase—especially rapid increase—in size, irregular edges, change in color, itchiness, or skin breakdown.

 The links below will take you directly to the website's pages on Melanoma and Skin Cancer